-I started "Art For Parkinson's" not for recognition nor as a way to sell more paintings, it is my personal mission to use my talent to donate 90% of each painting sold to help fund Parkinson's research.
+I started "Art For Parkinson's" not for recognition nor as a way to sell more paintings, it is my personal mission to use my talent to donate a portion of the purchase of each painting to help fund Parkinson's research.
 I hope my story and artwork will be an inspiration to those living with debilitating diseases.

 It has been fourteen years since I was diagnosed with Parkinson's and I remember my reaction when I was informed; I had to claw my way through anger and depression.
 As with several diseases there are three phases, anger, denial and finally acceptance.
 During my anger period I decided PD wouldn't define me and I would follow the golden rule, "If you don't use it, you lose it.".

 Due to the stresses at work my symptoms interfered with my ability to perform my assignments, forcing me into an early retirement.
 After working for over forty years it was shock to be suddenly hurled into a life without purpose.

 Art had always surfaced periodically throughout my life so I decided it was time to focus on my God given talent.
 In January of 2010 I enrolled in an oil painting class taught by the owner of a small art gallery in Southern Pines, NC.
 At 62 I had enough life experiences to understand to succeed one must put in the time, and so I promised myself I would try to paint on a daily basis.